EyebrowHairs/eyebrowhairs.zettel.page/Meta/About.md

 Github Pages

 ### File back-up
-Dropbox
+OneNote

 ## Workflow
 ### Writing and editing
 I use [Obsidian](https://obsidian.md/) to write and edit files.

 ### Publishing
-Then I open up Github Desktop Client to push/pull any changes to the repository.
+Then I open up the Github Desktop Client to push/pull any changes to the repository.

 Alternatively, I can directly edit files on the Github repository, or use [Cerveau](http://www.cerveau.app/), the web-interface for Neuron.